Skip to main content

 Caching

-If enabled, Superblocks can cache your secrets, reducing calls to your secrets manager and imporoving API performance when using secrets.
+If enabled, Superblocks can cache your secrets, reducing calls to your secrets manager and improving API performance when using secrets.
 Caching can be configured for each of your secret store's configurations, letting you set different policies based on the environment.

 To configure caches, go to Secrets Management and click into your secrets store.
 From here you can: